Damkols/Avax/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "Handler" contract from the dropdown menu, and then click on the "Deploy" button.

-Once the contract is deployed, you can interact with it by calling the sayHello function.
-Click on the "HelloWorld" contract in the left-hand sidebar, and then click on the "sayHello" function.
-Finally, click on the "transact" button to execute the function and retrieve the "Hello World!" message.

 ## Authors

 DamKols